 Requirements, Fees & How to Apply — 2026 Guide

-Delaware requires electrician contractors to hold a state license.
+Delaware requires electrician contractors to hold a master electrician license.
 A state exam is required.
-Application fees start at $100-$300.
-Licenses renew biennial.
+Application fees start at 150.
+Licenses renew 2 years.
+Bond required: 15000.
+Insurance: true.
+Governing body: Delaware Division of Professional Regulation.
+Data verified 2026.

 Step-by-step application process.